 Real Stars Skybox

-Note: Real Stars Skybox Plus is now available for $5 at the Unity Asset Store and HDRIs and full star maps are available at BlenderMarket
+Note: Real Stars Skybox Plus is now available at the Unity Asset Store and HDRIs and full star maps are available at BlenderMarket

 So, I’ve made a thing, and am very proud of that thing and am going to shout about it a bit!
 Actually, I’ve made two things.

 The first thing I’ve made is a skybox of the celestial sphere.
 Skyboxes are 360 degree panoramic images used in computer games to easily create a distant background.
 Usually they’re pictures of pretty skies and distant mountains.
 I’ve made a 360 degree panorama of (almost) all the visible stars in the sky using real astronomical data.